InfluxGraph/influxgraph/README.rst

   :target: https://coveralls.io/r/pkittenis/graphite-influxdb?branch=master

 This project is a fork of the excellent `graphite_influxdb <https://github.com/vimeo/graphite-influxdb>`_ finder.
+Many thanks to Vimeo and the author for open sourcing that work.

 It differs from its parent in the following ways:

 * Removed Elasticsearch get series names caching integration.
 An HTTP cache in front of the ``graphite-api`` webapp provides better performance at significantly less overhead.
 * Removed Graphite-Web support. ``graphite-influxdb`` has poor performance when used with Graphite-Web which cannot do multi fetch.
-Graphite-Web is not supported by this project - this is a Graphite-Api only finder plugin.
+Graphite-Web is not supported by this project - this is a `Graphite-API`_ only plugin.
 * Simplified configuration - only InfluxDB database name for Graphite metric series is required.
 * Strict flake-8 compatibility and code test coverage.
 This project has **100%** code test coverage.
 * Python 2.6, 2.7 and 3.4 all fully supported with automated testing.